ISC2 CISSP

 Recovery vs. restoration

-Recovery is an umbrella term covering all of the processes that help a business return to normal after a disaster, while restoration has two main dimensions: reparation and/or replacement of equipment, utilities, and business facilities.
-Restoration is the step following the assessment and prioritization of what needs to be restored first, based on the importance for the business functions in general and the IT operations in particular.
+Recovery is an umbrella term covering all of the processes that help a business return to normal after a disaster.
+At the same time, restoration focuses specifically on repairing and/or replacing equipment, utilities and business facilities.
+Restoration follows the assessment and prioritization of what needs to be restored first, based on the importance of general business functions and IT operations.

 Earn your CISSP, guaranteed!